Sponsoring Church's Name: Valley Christian Fellowship

 * pass a background check

-* complete a 30-minute interview
+* complete a 30-minute interview with our interview panel

 There are many ways to be involved at Royal Family KIDS-Cowlitz County!